renovatebot/renovate/docs/usage/configuration-options.md

 Take a random sample of given size from reviewers.

+## additionalReviewers

+In contrast to `reviewers`, this option adds to the existing reviewer list, rather than replacing it.
+This makes it suitable for augmenting a preset or base list without displacing the original, for example when adding focused reviewers for a specific package group.

 ## rollbackPrs

 Configure this to `false` either globally, per-language, or per-package if you want to disable Renovate's behaviour of generating rollback PRs when it can't find the current version on the registry anymore.